manni8436/MS3-Project/README.md

 ## USER EXPERIENCE

 The structure of the site was designed to be simple and easy to use.
 It has a good balance of images and content, so it does not overload the user, while giving them enough information to create recipes.
-The step by step structure ensures the user knows what the next steps are does not leave them needing more knowledge.
+The step by step structure ensures the user knows what the next steps are and doesn't leave the user needing more knowledge.

 * The website is for the following user types:
   * Users with no previous experience about cooking, or experience on how to cook food, and would like to start learning.